Roland09/Terrain-Stamps/README.md

 This is a collection of various Textures and Brushes for the Unity Terrain Stamp Tool.

+When I started with Unity I got terrain height maps from other developer who shared them for free, so I thought I'd give back to this awesome community :-)

 ## About the Textures

 The Textures for the Stamps were generated procedurally using World Creator 2.

 World Creator 2 is a very powerful real-time terrain generator.
-You can check it out here, if you are interested:
+Creating those terrains took only a few minues.
+You can check out World Creator 2 here, if you are interested:

 http://world-creator.com

-It took only minutes to create these terrains with this professional application.
-So I thought I'd share for free :-)

-A few example screenshots to see how the stamps look like:
+A few example screenshots to see how the stamps in this repository look like:

 ![example 3](https://user-images.githubusercontent.com/10963432/56093531-3cebc580-5eca-11e9-9655-6851abfd1f53.jpg)
 ![example 4](https://user-images.githubusercontent.com/10963432/56093532-3cebc580-5eca-11e9-8ac2-af85f0ce0074.jpg)
 ![example 1](https://user-images.githubusercontent.com/10963432/56093533-3d845c00-5eca-11e9-8a85-772f17bbc059.jpg)
 ![example 2](https://user-images.githubusercontent.com/10963432/56093535-3d845c00-5eca-11e9-9f80-c32c281f07d1.jpg)

+Maybe download the repository and check out all of them with an image viewer.

 ## Additional Information